AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/classifications/index.md

 ### Request example details

-The example above requests the export file of `{JOB_ID}`
+The example above shows a cURL request for the export file of the following job ID: `16e38fbc-fc82-4fdf-88de-ec33e63489d5`.

 ### Response example details

-The example above returns a table containing the exported data
+The example above returns a table containing the exported data.

 ### Request Parameters